xdevplatform/search-tweets-python/README.rst

 Credential Handling
 ===================

-The premium and enterprise Search APIs use different credentials and we attempt to provide methods of seamless handling for all customers.
-We support YAML-file based methods and environment variables for access.
+The premium and enterprise Search APIs use different authentication methods and we attempt to provide a seamless way to handle authentication for all customers.
+We support both YAML-file based methods and environment variables for access.

 A YAML credential file should look like this: